Michael-Llorens/QT-balls-game/README.md

 # 🎮 QT Balls Game

+Dodgeball game developed with Qt and C++.
-A simple and engaging ball-dodging game developed using QT framework.
-The player must avoid getting hit by moving balls while the game keeps track of the score and progress.
+A simple yet challenging game where the player must dodge moving balls for as long as possible.
+Screens were built using Qt Designer, and the game features collision logic, smooth motion, and survival time tracking.

 ![QT Balls Game Screenshot](./img/juego-bolass.png)